JDBC Driver

 Each driver package includes the latest version of the license for the driver.
 The license allows you to bundle the driver with third-party software, for example when creating plugins for a BI tool.
 For more details, refer to the license file which is located in the folder where the driver was installed.

-The JDBC driver is also available in the Exasol Maven repository (https://maven.exasol.com).
-Add the following repository and dependency to the build configuration of your project (for example, pom.xml for Maven)
+The JDBC driver is also available on Maven Central (https://search.maven.org/artifact/com.exasol/exasol-jdbc).
+Add the following dependency to the build configuration of your project (for example, pom.xml

 Exasol URL